Smith Ideals of Operadic Algebras in Monoidal Model Categories: Abstract

 \section{Abstract}

 Building upon Hovey's work on Smith ideals for monoids, we develop a homotopy theory of Smith ideals for general operads in a symmetric monoidal category.
-For a sufficiently nice stable monoidal model category and an operad satisfying a cofibrancy condition, we show that there is a Quillen equivalence between a model structure on Smith ideals and a model structure on algebra maps induced by the cokernel and the kernel.
-For symmetric spectra this applies to the commutative operad and all Sigma-cofibrant operads.
+For a sufficiently nice stable monoidal model category and an operad satisfying a cofibrancy condition, we show that there is a Quillen equivalence between a model structure on Smith ideals and a model structure on algebra morphisms induced by the cokernel and the kernel.
+For symmetric spectra, this applies to the commutative operad and all Sigma-cofibrant operads.
 For chain complexes over a field of characteristic zero and the stable module category, this Quillen equivalence holds for all operads.
+This paper ends with a comparison between the semi-model category approach and the $\infty$-category approach to encoding the homotopy theory of algebras over Sigma-cofibrant operads that are not necessarily admissible.